Folding $\pi$: Conclusions

 \section{Conclusions}

-In this short paper we have been presented several methods for constructing $\pi$ either exactly, convergently, or approximately.
+We have presented several methods for constructing $\pi$ either exactly, convergently, or approximately.
 Of course, all of these methods have the inherent limitation of precision of both folding and measuring, let alone material properties.
 In addition, constructing a continuous parabola to fold along in order to construct $\pi$ exactly itself falls outside of the realm of origami.

+This isn't the first time that $\pi$ has been considered in origami.
+In~\cite{hull2007}, a semi-circle was folded in a strip of paper and then the edge of the paper was wrapped around the semi-circle in order to measure its perimeter.
+This procedure requires very careful alignment of the edge with the curved crease while the entire paper is folded in 3D, and it would be equivalent to simply rolling paper around a cylinder to measure its perimeter, although everything occurs within the one sheet of paper itself.
+By way of contrast, our procedure does not involve any alignments, although a cylindrical sheet of paper is required.
+The simple act of folding deforms the paper so that its resultant height is $\pi/4$.
+Therefore, we consider our procedure a new non-trivial folding of $\pi$, due to the the paper exercising its intrinsic geometry under the curved crease of a parabola to form $\pi$.

 Of course, because the Huzita-Justin straight crease axioms can construct solutions to quadratics, they can be used in principle to construct a dense set of origami-constructible points along the parabola.
-Therefore, constraining ourselves to only points constructible using standard origami procedures, we can define a new convergent sequence which approximates $\pi$, where more and more points along the parabola $x=y^2/2$ are constructed, and the height after folding along all of them is measured, which will approach $\pi/4$.
+Therefore, constraining ourselves to only points constructible using standard origami procedures, we can define a new convergent sequence which approximates $\pi$, where more and more points along the parabola $x=y^2/2$ are constructed, and the height measured after folding along all of them will approach $\pi/4$.
 Further, since standard stright-line origami operations can also construct a dense set of points along cubics, the curved crease procedure also produces a convergent sequence for constructing the transcendental number $\Gamma\left(\frac{1}{4} \right)$.
-In fact, for any given curve having a dense number of rorigami-constructible points, an origami sequence can be defined which may converge to new transcendental numbers.
+In fact, for any given curve having a dense number of origami-constructible points, an origami sequence can be defined which may converge to new transcendental numbers.

 It remains, therefore, that from the perspective of straight-line crease origami, $\pi$ and other transcendental numbers retain their enchanting mystery as numbers that can only be produced at best convergently in a finite number of steps.